pmtpro/chevereto-3-docs/setup/container/development.md

 ## Start

-Run this command to start Chevereto if stopped.
+Run this command to start Chevereto-Free if stopped.

 ```sh
 SOURCE=~/git/rodber/chevereto-free \